 We drove to the Alfred Hospital nearby.
 My dad assisted me to the car from the apartment and to the hospital’s emergency department.
 Due to the COVID-19 pandemic, he was not allowed inside to wait with me at the emergency department.
-Being early on a Sunday morning, there were very few people waiting, and I was called to move to another waiting room in the hospital soon.
+Being early on a Sunday morning, very few people were waiting, and a doctor called me to move to another waiting room in the hospital soon.
 I remember walking there and sitting down, but I don’t remember anything else for a few weeks until I woke up in a ward of the Alfred Hospital.

-I later found out that my condition was treated conservatively initially, but then deteriorated quickly.
+I later found out that my condition was treated conservatively initially but then deteriorated quickly.
 My blood pressure spiked, and my stroke had worsened.
-I required surgery to remove the majority of my left cerebellum and I woke up a few weeks later with a number of tubes and stitches at the back of my head.
+I required surgery to remove most of my left cerebellum, and I woke up a few weeks later with several tubes and stitches at the back of my head.
 My head hurt a lot, both in the middle and at the back.
 They had me on a lot of medication to assist with my blood pressure, cholesterol, pain, and bowel movements.
 I wasn’t allowed to move out of my hospital bed at all because of my high risk of falls.

 After a month in the Alfred, I moved to Caulfield Rehabilitation Hospital to continue my recovery.
 After 10 days in there, I was back to trying to continue my rehabilitation at home.